Language selection

 Freshwater Introductions and Transfers

-In 2022, Quebec’s Freshwater Introductions and Transfers Committee received 2 applications to intentionally move live aquatic organisms to fish rearing facilities and fish bearing waters.
-Both applications were approved, representing over 100,000 live organisms.
+In 2023, Quebec’s Freshwater Introductions and Transfers Committee received 2 applications to intentionally move live aquatic organisms to fish rearing facilities and fish bearing waters.
+Both applications were approved, representing over 70,000 live organisms of 2 different species.

 Origin

 Introductions and transfers may occur within a province, between provinces, and into Canada from another country.
-Both approved applications originated from another province.
+Of the total number of approved freshwater applications, one was for the movement from another territory and the other was for a movement originating from another country.

 Purpose